isomerpages/moe-telokuraupri/_experience/CAIT/E2K (Mathematics & Science).md

 </ul>
 <p>Teachers who have been trained in the E2K pedagogy run the programme in
 schools.
 Our school offers the&nbsp;E2K<strong> </strong>Science Programme&nbsp;to
-selected primary 4 to 6 students.
+selected primary 4 and 5 students.
 This is a science inquiry-based programme aimed to stretch primary pupils who have demonstrated strong interest and ability in science.
 We have modified this enrichment programme to integrate technology where teachers use e-pedagogy to create a more participatory,